AdaptiveIntelligenceCircle/.github-/ARCHITECTURE.md

 Adaptive Intelligence Circle (AIC) serves as the foundational core of your ecosystem, embodying ethical AI from the kernel level.
-Here's a detailed breakdown of the structure you've outlined, highlighting how each component integrates and contributes to the overarching mission of restructuring civilization through adaptive, decentralized intelligence while preserving human meaning.
+Here's a detailed breakdown of the structure I've outlined, highlighting how each component integrates and contributes to the overarching mission of restructuring civilization through adaptive, decentralized intelligence while preserving human meaning.

 ### Công Nghệ Lõi (Core Technology)